How to Determine Pickleball Paddle Grip Size

 Starting with a too-big grip can lead to issues like slippage or turning in your hand, affecting your control and increasing the risk of developing elbow problems.
 Therefore, begin with a smaller grip size and gradually work to a larger one if needed.

-Starting with a smaller grip size allows you to get accustomed to the paddle and improve your technique without compromising your grip.
+Starting with a smaller grip size lets you get accustomed to the paddle and improve your technique without compromising your grip.
 As you gain more experience and need a larger grip, you can transition to a medium or large size accordingly.

 Choose the Best Grip Size for Your Hand